-Currently, the community of Ullo, Ghana has a school that houses between 1000 and 1500 students.
-Every day, cooks are making 2-3 meals a day for these students using stoves by the school in the kitchen area.
+The Ullo community in Ghana has a school that houses between 1000 and 1500 students.
+Every day, cooks make 2-3 meals for these students, using stoves by the school in the kitchen area.
 The kitchen uses about 3500 L of water every day.
-The current stoves being used are shown in the figure to the right
+The current stoves being used are shown in the figure to the right.